-How To avoid Cheesecake Surface Cracking.
+How To avoid Cheesecake Cracking.
 A great guide with tips and tricks to help you bake a perfect cheesecake.
 Includes how to use a water bath or bain marie

 How to avoid cheesecake surface cracking is a great guide full of tips and advice to help you bake the perfect cheesecake without any cracks.
-In this guide you will find some handy hints and learn why cheesecakes can crack around the sides or the surface, so when you come to bake your cheesecake you will be able to avoid the surface from cracking and end up with a nice smooth even cheesecake.
+In this guide, you will find some handy hints and learn why cheesecakes can crack around the sides or the surface, so when you come to bake your cheesecake you will be able to avoid the surface from cracking and end up with a nice smooth even cheesecake.

 Have you ever baked a cheesecake and at the end of it all, felt disappointed when you see cracks appearing on the surface, as it is baking or cooling?
 I know I have!
 Of course, you can cover up the cracks with a topping or decoration, but for you as the baker, you know there are cracks, and perhaps you are a perfectionist, or you have a sense of not wanting to be defeated by those pesky cracks!

 Surface cracks do not, in any way, affect the taste of your cheesecake, but it does affect the appearance, and also, you can get a 'sinking' effect on the top of the cake.
 For me, it also affects my 'pride'!
-So cheesecake cracks are not 'bad', the taste is not affected.
-It is just the appearance which may not be as attractive.
+So cheesecake cracks are not 'bad, the taste is not affected.
+It is just the appearance that may not be as attractive.
 So don't worry, we can help you fix a cracked cheesecake so it doesn't happen again.

 So what I decided to do was write up a few notes to help you understand and see how you can avoid any cheesecake surface cracks in your future bakes.
 Follow the tips and I am sure you will also be able to bake a crack free cheesecake.

-Notes about surface cracking.
+Notes about surface cracking

 This is a common complaint that cheesecakes will have surface cracks during or after baking so here's how to avoid cheesecake surface cracking.